Consumer edition active

 (See also Overview of Infections in Newborns and Cytomegalovirus (CMV) Infection in adults.)

 Infection with cytomegalovirus (CMV) is very common.
-Blood tests show that 60 to 90% of adults have had a CMV infection at some time.
+Blood tests show that most adults have had a CMV infection at some time.
 The virus never goes completely away and remains dormant (inactive) in various tissues for life.
-Sometimes the virus reactivates.
+Sometimes the virus reactivates (becomes active again).

 When a baby contracts CMV infection in the uterus, it is called congenital CMV infection.
 When a baby develops the infection immediately before, during, or shortly after birth, it is called perinatal CMV infection.
 CMV infection is the most common congenital viral infection.